EARLY BIRD DISCOUNTS NOW ON!

 In 2021, Cuba got rid of its dual currency system, leaving the CUP (Cuban Peso) as the sole domestic currency.
 Cuban salaries are paid in CUP, and locals can pay for basic utilities and goods with this currency.
 What previously was the CUC (Cuban Convertible Peso) has now been more or less replaced by the digital MLC (Moneda Libremente Convertible), which basically requires Cubans to have access to foreign currencies from outside of Cuba to purchase any imported goods, toiletries, medication, etc.

 What does this mean for your trip to Cuba?
-Long story short, we suggest you bring cash in Euros (small note denominations) and exchange a little amount into the local currency.
+Long story short, we suggest you bring cash in either USD or Euros (small note denominations) and exchange only a small amount into the local currency (CUP, Cuban Pesos).
+US dollars currently represent the best value.

-If you want to use your bank card, make sure to check that the bank is not US-owned, as you will not be able to use it in Cuba.
-ATMs are appearing more and more, and you can now use bank cards in government-owned shops, duty-free shops, as well as hotels and restaurants.
+If you want to use your bank card, it is very important to check prior to travel that the bank is not US-owned, as if so you will not be able to use it in Cuba.
+More ATMs are appearing in Cuba but, in reality, they are very unreliable and often empty.
+Bank cards can be used in government-owned shops, duty-free shops, as well as hotels, but are rarely accepted in restaurants or bars, so make sure that you plan on bringing enough cash.

-Nationals of most countries, including the UK, all EU countries, Australia, Canada and US require a visa to enter Cuba.
-The required tourist visa, known as a tourist card, allows the holder to stay in Cuba for 30 days and is valid for a single entry.
+Nationals of most countries, including the UK, all EU countries, Australia, Canada and USA require a visa to enter Cuba.
+The required tourist visa allows the holder to stay in Cuba for 90 days (within 180 days of issue) and is valid for a single entry.
 You must provide proof of a confirmed return flight and booked accommodation.
-This tourist card can be renewed for a further 30 days in Cuba.
-The tourist card is valid for one entry of 30 days within 180 days of issue and can be extended in Cuba for a further 30 days.
+This tourist visa can be renewed for a further 90 days in Cuba if needed.
+Note that in 2024, the Cuban government introduced a new 'E-Visa' and announced that the paper 'Tourist Card Visas' would be phased out, remaining valid only up until 31st December 2024.

-As long as you are a UK or European Passport holder resident in the UK, you can buy a visa through the local host that we have partnered with for this trip.
-Please see Optional Extras to add this to your booking – the cost is £25 and this includes postage within the UK.
-Please request this several weeks prior to travelling at the very latest, as delivery cannot be guaranteed for any last-minute visa requests.
+As long as you are a UK or European Passport holder resident in the UK, you can buy a visa through the local host that we partner with for this trip.
+Please see Optional Extras to add this to your booking – the cost is £26.
+Please request this in good time prior to travelling, as the host cannot guarantee the administration of last-minute visa requests.

 You can connect to the internet in most of the larger cities and hotels, but expect the connection to be slower and sometimes patchier than at home (best not plan to watch videos or download large files while you are there).
 We recommend turning off your roaming data when you land, as you can be hit with heavy charges (check with your provider in case).
 You will be able to access the internet at your hotel either free of charge, or by purchasing a NAUTA Wifi card.
 You can also buy a local tourist Sim Card (CubacelTur SIM card) at the airport or at offices in the main cities.
 Unless you have a VPN installed, some US-owned websites will be blocked for you.
 Your host will be able to help out with more information.